shinziling/CollegeNote/content/index.md

 title: Welcome!
 ---

-Study notes for different course materials will be posted below
+This is an area where multiple courses material notes will be posted.

 ## Computer Science